avinetworks/devops/monitoring/avimetrics script/README.md

 ## splunk_host.json

 Define the values for sending values to Splunk HTTP Endpoint Collector.
-The Splunk index data type is expected to be Metrics.

 EXAMPLE: